brimdata/zed/zng/docs/zeek-compat.md

 UTF-8.
 These details are currently only captured within the Zeek source code itself that defines how these values are generated.

-ZNG includes a [primitive type](spec.md#5-primitive-types) called `bytes` that's suited to storing the former "always binary" case and a `string` type for the latter "always printable" case.
+ZSON includes a [primitive type](spec.md#5-primitive-types) called `bytes` that's suited to storing the former "always binary" case and a `string` type for the latter "always printable" case.
 However, Zeek logs do not currently communicate detail that would allow a ZNG implementation to know which Zeek `string` fields to store as which of these two ZNG data types.
-Therefore the single ZNG `bstring` type is typically used to hold values that are read from Zeek `string`-type fields.
+Therefore the ZSON `bstring` type is typically used to hold values that are read from Zeek `string`-type fields.